CU-DBMI/redirects/README.md

 In your _website repo_:

-- Add a big link to the top of the readme to remind people where your website is hosted, e.g. `your-domain.com` or `your-org.github.io/repo-name`.
+- Add a big link to the top of the readme to remind people where your website is hosted, e.g. `your-domain.com`.
 - In `redirect.js`, customize what happens when a user visits a url that has no matching `from` redirect (fallback action).
 - Add an `index.html` page with some filler content like "_This website just performs redirects for [YOUR ORG]_", in case people go to the root of the website with no e.g. `/some-link`.